 Data & Algorithms

-This page gives you explanations and a clear description on how we manage data and build our algorithms.
+An explanation of how we manage data and build our algorithms.

 Expected Transfer Value (xTV)